TsaiYunLi/ML3_Miniporj3_TsaiYunLi/README.md

 In general, I used the cited sources extensively, because understanding, building, and training a good CycleGAN model is pretty much very difficult for my first unsupervised generative model project.
 I added annotations and comments throughout this project, not only to clarify each step, but as a note for what I have learned through this research process.

 Please let me know if there is a way to speed up the training loop without modifying my CycleGAN architecture and reducing the number of photos to be 'monetified' in the dataset.
-Refer to my GitHub repo to evaluate the results of this project.
+Refer to my GitHub repo to evaluate the results of this project (esp. the file 'ML3_Miniproj3_results.pdf').
 In addition, hope this can make up for the Kaggle submission problem.